Skip to main content

 • integrate family and carer voice /concern for deterioration

-• improve reliability of timely and appropriate response to deterioration
+• improve reliability of timely and appropriate response to deterioration.

 Results from the pilot will help inform how to scale and spread appropriate use of ViCTOR charts statewide, including systems for better monitoring.